-- Α. Reinforced-Concrete Sewer Pipe and Fittings: ASTM C 76, Class IV. - Integral bell-and-spigot ends and gasketed joints with ASTM C 443, rubber O-ring gaskets. - Elliptical pipe shall conform to ASTM C 507.
-2. - Cement shall conform to ASTM C 150 for types I and II.
-3. - Outside joints shall be provided with cement mortar collar.
-Inside joints of sewers larger 4. than 36 inches in diameter shall also have the inside joint pointed with mortar. - Lubricants used in joints shall be supplied by the pipe manufacturer and joints shall be 5. coupled in accordance with the manufacturer's requirements. - The following information shall be clearly marked on each length of pipe: 6. - The pipe designation and class. - b.
-The name or trademark of the manufacturer. - Identification of the manufacturing plant.
-C. - The date of manufacture. d. - Testing lot number or testing lab stamp. e. - Reinforced concrete pipe with elliptical reinforcement shall be clearly marked on f. the inside and the outside opposite walls along the minor axes of the elliptical reinforcina.
+- A. Reinforced-Concrete Sewer Pipe and Fittings: ASTM C 76, Class IV. - 1.
+Integral bell-and-spigot ends and gasketed joints with ASTM C 443, rubber O-ring gaskets. - 2.
+Elliptical pipe shall conform to ASTM C 507. - 3.
+Cement shall conform to ASTM C 150 for types I and II. - 4.
+Outside joints shall be provided with cement mortar collar.
+Inside joints of sewers larger than 36 inches in diameter shall also have the inside joint pointed with mortar. - 5.
+Lubricants used in joints shall be supplied by the pipe manufacturer and joints shall be coupled in accordance with the manufacturer's requirements. - 6.
+The following information shall be clearly marked on each length of pipe: - a.
+The pipe designation and class. - b.
+The name or trademark of the manufacturer. - c.
+Identification of the manufacturing plant. - d.
+The date of manufacture. - e.
+Testing lot number or testing lab stamp. - f.
+Reinforced concrete pipe with elliptical reinforcement shall be clearly marked on the inside and the outside opposite walls along the minor axes of the elliptical reinforcing.